Discover the Best of the MiG-21 Interceptor

 The NATO reporting name for the MiG-21 was Fishbed, and Mikoyan OKB completed the design, incorporating a highly swept delta wing, a conventional fin and tailplane, and a retractable tricycle undercarriage with the main wing-mounted units folding inwards.
 It is specifically designed to function as a supersonic interceptor aircraft.
 The cockpit is seamlessly faired into the fuselage, featuring a spine that extends back to the leading edge of the fin.

-We would encourage you to explore this article as well: Explore the Best of Saab AT4CS AST
+We would encourage you to explore this article as well: Discover the Best of the Chinook Helicopter

 The first large-scale production aircraft was the MiG-21 F-13, known as ‘Fishbed-C.’ Subsequent variants included the MiG-21P, featuring an enlarged spine fairing; the MiG-21PF (export version MiG-21FL) with a broader vertical tail, ventral gun pack, and modified radar; and the MiG-21 PFS and MiG-21 PFM, equipped with a separate windshield and canopy, as well as enhanced power capabilities.
 These developments marked the evolution of the MiG-21 as the first Soviet, second-generation jet fighter.